M-Kovaleva/marina-kovaleva-js2/AI_Log.md

 Date: 22 February 2026
 Purpose: Brainstorming code quality improvements.
 Help with identifying magic numbers
 Outcome: Created named constants after it

+Date: 22 February 2026
+Purpose: Brainstorming test cases.
+Help with the definition of test scenarios
+Outcome: Writing unit tests based on the proposed test cases

 These are the videos I used to make things a little clearer for the work. https://www.youtube.com/playlist?list=PL0MUAHwery4qb4bilAQ9Is2NhgUsAmzkR